The Curbside Composting program collects food scraps, food-soiled paper, and leaf/yard waste and turns it into compost or renewable energy.

 Opt-in for Morning Setout for Multi-Unit Buildings

 Property owners of buildings with 9+ residential units and a janitorial staff may opt in to a 4 AM to 7 AM setout window during the yearly application period.
-The application period to opt into this alternate set-out time is currently closed.
 The opt-in period only runs between January 1 and January 31 each year.

-If your application was approved, your building’s set-out time will be in effect between April 1, 2023 and March 31, 2024.
+If your application was approved, your building’s set-out time will be in effect beginning April 1, 2024 through March 31, 2025.
 If your building was not approved for an alternate set-out time, you must follow the set-out times for all other residential properties.

 Buildings currently enrolled in the 4 AM to 7 AM set-out window cannot set out waste at any other time.
 Violators are subject to enforcement penalties.
 After two penalties, the property will be removed from the morning opt-in program.